mariamqais29/BashScripts/README.md

 # BashScripts

 First Assignment , We asked to write a solutions- bash scripts .
+You can see here the solution for all tasks ,also you can find each one of them in file .

 Q1- Write a bash script that collects two numbers from the user and then prints a message if these two numbers are smaller or greater than 100.